Monday, January 31, 2022

 Watching Screens

-days become years of the parade of bees-turned-to-husks,
+days of our lives of the parade of bees-turned-to-gold,

-of your own exposed private pulse of aroused veins and hips,
+of some personal private pulse of aroused life,

 screens more and more human than the people watching the screens,